couchbaselabs/docs-ng/content/couchbase-manual-2.0/using-the-rest-api.markdown

 <a id="couchbase-admin-restapi-provisioning-diskpath"></a>

-### Configuring Disk and Index Path for a Node
+### Configuring Index Path for a Node

-You configure node resources through a controller on the node.
-The primary resource you will want to configure is the disk path for the node, which is where Couchbase Server persists items for the node.
-You must configure a disk path for a node prior to creating a new cluster or adding a node to an existing cluster.

-The path for the data files, and the path for the index files can be configured separately through the use of the `path` and `index_path` parameters:
+The path for the index files can be configured through the use of the `index_path` parameter:

-Changing the data path for a node that is already part of a cluster will permananently delete the data stored.
-For more information on how to safely change the disk path on your node, see [Changing the Configured Disk Path](couchbase-manual-ready.html#couchbase-admin-tasks-changepath).

 Example as follows:

 ```
-shell> curl -X POST -u admin:password -d path=/var/tmp/test \
+shell> curl -X POST -u admin:password \
     -d index_path=/var/tmp/text-index \
     http://localhost:8091/nodes/self/controller/settings
 ```